FOR SCHOOLS & DISTRICTS

 • 1.
 What is the Next Black Educator Workforce (NBEW)?

 NBEW is a program that combines a staffing solution with a graduate-level teacher credentialing program.
-We connect schools and districts with aspiring Black educators who work as paraprofessionals or teacher assistants while earning their master's degree and single-subject teaching credential through the University of the Pacific.
+We connect schools and districts with aspiring equity-centered educators who work as paraprofessionals or teacher assistants while earning their master's degree and single-subject teaching credential.

 • 2.
 How does NBEW address the shortage of Black educators?

-We provide a mission-driven recruitment model that specifically targets and supports aspiring Black educators.
+We provide a mission-driven recruitment model that supports aspiring Black educators.
 Our program provides a structured pathway to becoming a highly qualified teacher, addressing the barriers that often prevent individuals from pursuing teaching careers.

 • 3.
 What subjects do NBEW educators specialize in?